YUX-Cultural-AI-Lab/Afri-Stereo/README.md

 # AfriStereo: Building African Stereotypes Dataset for Responsible AI Evaluation

+This repository contains the code-base used for the AfriStereo project.

+We take inspiration from previous work done by google research [Dev et al. (2023)](https://proceedings.neurips.cc/paper_files/paper/2023/file/0dc91de822b71c66a7f54fa121d8cbb9-Paper-Datasets_and_Benchmarks.pdf#page=2.08), to form a dataset towards stereotype evaluation developed through an open-ended survey in Senegal, Kenya, and Nigeria.

-This repository contains the code-base used for the Afri-Stereo project.
-This includes the complete pipeline (manual + automated) to generate the stereotype dataset, and also the code used to perform the various LLM evaluations.
+This code-base includes the complete pipeline (manual + automated) to generate the stereotype dataset, and also the code used to perform the various LLM evaluations.

 ## Understanding the Structure of the Repository